erl_nif

 Terms of type binary are accessed with the help of the struct type ErlNifBinary that contains a pointer (

-are however always allocated by the user (usually as local variables).The raw data pointed to by
+data) to the raw binary data and the length (size) of the data in bytes.
+Bothdataandsizeare read-only and should only be written using calls to API functions.
+Instances ofErlNifBinaryare however always allocated by the user (usually as local variables).The raw data pointed to by

-is only mutable after a call to enif_alloc_binary or enif_realloc_binary.
+datais only mutable after a call to enif_alloc_binary or enif_realloc_binary.
 All other functions that operates on a binary will leave the data as read-only.
 A mutable binary must in the end either be freed with enif_release_binary or made read-only by transferring it to an Erlang term with enif_make_binary.
 But it does not have do happen in the same NIF call.
 Read-only binaries does not have to be released.Binaries are sequences of whole bytes.
 Bitstrings with an arbitrary bit length have no support yet.

 - Resource objects